The Web address of this

 qualities like intelligence, sensitivity, timidity, or

-clumsiness, as a young child.
+clumsiness.
 Family adults play a key

 role in helping a young child develop self-acceptance,